authzed/examples/data/temporal_example/README.md

 - This example uses Temporal's default [retry policy](https://docs.temporal.io/encyclopedia/retry-policies) for Activities and Workflows.
 This means that an Activity will indefinitely try to complete a successful execution.

 - Both Postgres and SpiceDB writes in this example are idempotent.
 In the case of the record already existing, there will be no errors and the workflow will complete successfully.
-[Temporal reccomends that all activities are idempotent.](https://docs.temporal.io/activity-definition#idempotency)
+[Temporal recommends that all activities be idempotent.](https://docs.temporal.io/activity-definition#idempotency)

 - This example uses a single Temporal Task Queue partition.
 [Task Queues with a single partition](https://docs.temporal.io/task-queue#task-ordering) are almost always first-in, first-out, with rare edge case exceptions.